Waterside restaurants in Sydney

 You won’t miss the Barangaroo precinct – it’s home to the city’s tallest building, the brand-new Crown Towers Sydney.
 A rapid rollcall of restaurants like Nobu (Peruvian-Japanese), a’Mare (Italian), Woodcut (wood-fired deliciousness) and Oncore by Clare Smyth, where degustations are prepared by a three-Michelin-starred British chef, are all on the menu here.
 Step outside and you’ll discover a row of stylish restaurants lining the Barangaroo waterfront including seafood at Cirrus, tapas at Born by Tapavino and Turkish at Anason.
 Nearby, Pyrmont is home to LuMi, an inspired Japanese/Italian fine diner with glass walls for views of bobbing yachts and twinkling harbour lights.

-When the Woolloomooloo Finger Wharf was built in 1915 it was the largest wooden structure in the world.
-It’s now lined with excellent al fresco restaurants, including Otto, China Doll, Manta and Kingsleys.
-Across the harbour, Ripples Chowder Bay is inside a beautifully refurbished 19th century submarine depot.
+When the Woolloomooloo Finger Wharf was built in 1915, it was the largest wooden structure in the world.
+It’s now lined with alfresco restaurants, the kind of places you dress up for and plan to spend the best part of the day enjoying.
+Highlights include Otto, China Doll, Manta, Il Pontile and Kingsleys.

-Make a day of it with lunch or dinner at one of the city’s more remote waterside restaurants.
-Jonah’s looks over the golden sands of Whale Beach, while Cottage Point Inn and Berowra Waters Inn are tucked in the gentle waterways of the Hawkesbury River.
-You can even make a grand arrival by seaplane.
+Make a day of it with lunch or dinner at one of the city’s more remote waterside restaurants, which you can reach by car, boat or seaplane.
+Jonah’s looks over the golden sands of Whale Beach way up in the north, while Cottage Point Inn and Berowra Waters Inn are tucked in the gentle, oyster-packed waterways of the Hawkesbury River.